MaxSaganyuk/LogicTable/README.md

 Example:

-Is equivalence of a and b and inverted xor between a and b are the same thing (are equivalent) for every possible a and b
+Equivalence of a and b and inverted xor between a and b are the same thing (are equivalent) for every possible a and b?

 <img src="readMe\1.png"></img>